juliolmuller/vba-textfile/README.md

 Alternatively, copy and paste the plain text from the `*.txt` file into an existing module in your project.

-**It is important to mention** that VBA does not handle **relative paths** very well, like other programming languages, so always prefar to use the **absolute paths** instead.
-To *emulate* relative paths, use the object `ThisWorkbook` and its method `Path` and then concatenate the folder/file paths starting on the current directory of the workbook you are working on.
-The use of this resource will be shown in the examples that follow.
-Also, when using `ThisWorkbook.Path`, always use the back slash (`\`) to navigate through the directories.

 ## Content Summary

 | Type         | Name                                                         | Return Type |